Skip to main content

 This approach not only saves time but also increases the likelihood of finding highly qualified candidates who are the right fit for your job openings.

-Here's another reason why LinkedIn Sales Navigator is more than capable of finding the perfect talent is that you can search for people based on the schools they attended.
+Here's another reason why LinkedIn Sales Navigator is more than capable of finding the perfect talent you can search for people based on the schools they attended.

-Why building your research around schools candidats attended ?
+Why build your research around schools candidates attended?

 For instance, certain schools are renowned for their strong programs in particular industries.
 By targeting candidates from these schools, you increase the likelihood of finding individuals with a solid educational foundation in your industry.